kozmaadrian/mhast-demo/tools/forms/libs/form-ui/README.md

 - Indentation is controlled by `data-level` and the CSS custom property `--nav-level` on `.form-ui-nav-item-content`.
 - Error badges are applied post-render by Validation; the indicator is positioned on the right and doesn’t interfere with clicks.
 - Scroll position: `Navigation.generateNavigationTree()` preserves sidebar `scrollTop` across re-renders.
+- Array items in navigation support drag-and-drop reordering; drag the item to reorder, which delegates to generator commands.

 ### What happens when clicking “+ Add …” in the sidebar